Hello! If you’ve clicked here it must mean you care a lot about your data privacy and 2018's GDPR implementation.

 Right of confirmation, access, rectification and erasure

 In all seriousness, if you have questions about how your personal data is handled, you can just drop me an email and I will quickly write something up.
 I’m happy to show you the information I have on you, and unsurprisingly it’ll probably be exactly the things you’ve told me because sadly as of yet I am neither a spy nor a mind reader.
-If some of the information is wrong, you have the right to correct it, and I would definitely recommend this because neither of us want me turning up at the wrong address the day of your shoot!
+If some of the information is wrong, you have the right to correct it, and I would definitely recommend this because neither of us want me turning up 500 miles south of the church on your wedding day!

-If you’d like me to delete all your personal data, you have the right to request it, but I wouldn’t recommend asking for that before your shoot otherwise my journey to you will become a saga akin to The Lord of the Rings films.
+If you’d like me to delete all your personal data, you have the right to request it, but I wouldn’t recommend asking for that before your shoot, otherwise my journey to you will become a saga akin to The Lord of the Rings.
+And I do not have the elves on my side.
 I definitely need to know stuff about you to work for you.
 When you’re done with me you can totally dump and delete.
 I do tend to keep email addresses of my clients in the database for the duration that I provide your online galleries- if you’d like to fully close your account with me in a manner of speaking, just let me know and I can totally wipe you.

 Use of your data

 The summary of this is that I’m not a weird creep.
 I will 100% definitely use your email to email you about any photos of you / your family / your dog / your business.
 If there’s something related to your shoot like a discount coupon for prints, I’ll possibly email you that too, if I like you.